Introduction to Caching and Caching Strategies

 • A high cache hit rate means the cache is effectively storing and retrieving the data.

-• On the other hand, a high cache miss rate implies that the cache is not used effectively, which can result in slower performance.
-In this situation, we can think to adjust cache size or use a different replacement policy, or some other techniques to minimize cache miss.
+• A high cache miss rate implies that we are not using the cache effectively.
+In this situation, we can consider adjusting the cache size or using some other techniques to minimize cache misses.

 • Content Delivery Networks (CDNs) store static files like images and videos and serve them from locations closer to the user.
 This reduces the time it takes to retrieve data and reduces latency.